IBM-Bluemix-Docs/ComposeForJanusGraph/tutorial-gremlin-console.md

 # Creating and Traversing a Graph using Gremlin Console

-This topic will help you get started with your first JanusGraph graph database.
+This topic will help you get started with your first {{site.data.keyword.composeForJanusGraph_full}} database.
 For this tutorial we're going to use the Gremlin Console to send commands to the JanusGraph server.

 ## 1. Install Gremlin